fanf2/qp/notes-dns.md

 wire-format name and the dope vector to traverse the trie so this happens automatically.

-With bit index vector preparation, it isn't hard to keep hold of the wire-format name for the final comparison.
+With eager byte-to-bit, it isn't hard to keep hold of the wire-format name for the final comparison.

 With stringified keys and a general-purpose trie implementation, it is weird to have a second form of the key for the final comparison.
 (More